Discover now the official app!

 A FIGURE

-4: Emanuel Buchmann's position in the final classification of the 2019 Tour de France.
+4: Emanuel Buchmann's position in the final classification of the 2019 Tour de France, where he was the top representative of the German outfit.

 MILESTONES